Snger/reading-notes/languages/c#.md

 > Form values: These are form values that go in the HTTP request using the POST method. (including jQuery POST requests).
 > Route values: The set of route values provided by Routing
 > Query strings: The query string part of the URI.
-> Note: Form values, route data, and query strings are all stored as name-value pairs.1
+> Note: Form values, route data, and query strings are all stored as name-value pairs.
 4. Since model binding asked for a key named id and there is nothing named id in the form values, it moved on to the route values looking for that key.
 5. If the action method's parameter were a class such as the Movie type, which contains both simple and complex types as properties, MVC's model binding will still handle it nicely.
 It uses reflection and recursion to traverse the properties of complex types looking for matches.
 Model binding looks for the pattern parameter_name.property_name to bind values to properties.
 If it doesn't find matching values of this form, it will attempt to bind using just the property name.
 For those types such as Collection types, model binding looks for matches to parameter_name[index] or just [index].
 Model binding treats Dictionary types similarly, asking for parameter_name[key] or just [key], as long as the keys are simple types.
 Keys that are supported match the field names HTML and tag helpers generated for the same model type.
 This enables round-tripping values so that the form fields remain filled with the user's input for their convenience, for example, when bound data from a create or edit did not pass validation.
 6. In order for binding to happen the class must have a public default constructor and member to be bound must be public writable properties.
 When model binding happens the class will only be instantiated using the public default constructor, then the properties can be set.